Basic Data Transfer

 AscendC::LocalTensor<half> dstLocal = outQueueDst.AllocTensor<half>();

-// Use the transfer API with the input count parameter to complete continuous transfer.
+// Use the transfer API with the count parameter to perform contiguous data transfer.

 AscendC::DataCopy(srcLocal, srcGlobal, 512);